What Is Refractory Epilepsy?

 Your doctor can try certain things to help keep your seizures under better control.
-For instance, he might try different combinations of drugs.
+For instance, they might try different combinations of drugs or a special diet.

-If you're taking an anti-epilepsy drug and still have seizures, you may have refractory epilepsy.
+The symptoms of refractory epilepsy are seizures despite taking anti-seizure medication.
 Your seizures could take different forms and last from a few seconds to a few minutes.